Eustorgio Salgar: Military career

 In 1859, Salgar enlisted in the army of General Tomás Cipriano de Mosquera during the liberal uprising and the war against President Mariano Ospina Rodríguez.
 Salgar was captured in combat and tried for the insurgency.
 He was incarcerated until March 31, 1861, when General Mosquera took Bogotá.

 Diplomatic career

 Following his term as president, Salgar was appointed as ambassador to the United States of America until 1867.

-The presidency
+Presidency

 During the presidential election of 1870, the radical wing of the liberal party nominated Salgar as its candidate.
 The historical wing of the liberal party nominated General Tomás Cipriano de Mosquera.
 Salgar obtained the majority of the popular vote and was elected president for the two-years term.
 He was inaugurated on April 1, 1870.

 During his brief presidency, he founded and promoted the country's first railway company and the first corporation intended to provide social security.